Aggression is one of the most misunderstood behaviors in dogs because it is not an issue in the first place.

 See, dogs are born with one of the two traits, either they are followers or they are leaders.

-99% of dogs are born followers and only 1% are capable of leading, that’s how mother nature keeps the balance, otherwise, there will be clashes.
+99% of dogs are born followers and only 1% are capable of leading, that’s how mother nature keeps the balance, otherwise, there will be chaos.

 When you bring a dog into your life and because of your lack of knowledge of dog psychology, you unintentionally fail to provide leadership which makes your dog take the leader position, because dogs are pack animals and a pack cannot function without a leader.